Arthur-Milchior/anki-resize-image/README.md

 ### Max height/width
 Currently, when max-height/width is applied to an image which has been resized, the new size is not proportional to the old one.
 I don't see any easy way to correct it.
 Maybe try to figure it out one day.

-### Frozen fields
-While this add-on is mostly compatible with frozen fields, once you freeze/unfreeze a field, images are not resizable anymore.
-I submitted a correction to Frozen Field add-on.
-You can beta test it [here](https://github.com/glutanimate/frozen-fields/releases/tag/v2.1.0).
-Please tell us [here](https://github.com/glutanimate/frozen-fields/pull/15#event-3054473127) whether it worked correctly or not, in which case the add-on will be updated on ankiweb.

 ### Hook
 Once 2.1.21 is publicly available (not in beta) I should use new's hook to add the javascript to the editor with the hook instead of changing the method setupWeb.